Biodiesel is the second-most used and produced biofuel in the United States

 Source: Stock photography (copyrighted)

-Use of renewable diesel and other biofuels is small but may increase
+Use of renewable diesel and other biofuels is small is increasing

-Sustainable aviation fuel (SAF) (or alternative jet fuel [AJF], the biojet fuel that qualifies for use in California's Low Carbon Fuel Standard), includes non-petroleum synthesized jet fuel components produced to the definitions in ASTM D7566.
-SAF or AJF blended with conventional jet fuel meets ASTM D1655 for use in existing aircraft and fueling infrastructure.
+Sustainable aviation fuel (SAF)—also called alternative jet fuel (AJF) or biojet under California's Low Carbon Fuel Standard (LCFS)—includes non-petroleum synthesized jet fuel components produced to the definitions in ASTM D7566.
+SAF/AJF blended with conventional jet fuel meets ASTM D1655 for use in existing aircraft and fueling infrastructure.

-Most of U.S. SAF/AJF production and consumption occur in California at Los Angeles International Airport since 2016 and in late 2020 at San Francisco International Airport.
-In 2020, there was one SAF/AJF production facility operating in California and several are under construction or planned.
-The U.S. began importing SAF/AJF in late 2020.
-The U.S. Energy Information Administration (EIA) does not currently publish data on SAF specifically.
+Most of U.S. SAF production and consumption is in California.
+In 2020, there was one SAF production facility operating in California and several are under construction or planned.
+The U.S. began importing SAF in late 2020, mostly for use in California.
+Los Angeles International Airport has used SAF since 2016 and San Francisco International Airport since late 2020.
+The U.S. Energy Information Administration (EIA) includes SAF in the data it publishes for Other biofuels.
 However, the U.S. Environmental Protection Agency's RFS RIN transaction data indicates generation of 4.6 million gallons of SAF in 2020, all of which has been consumed in California, according to California's LCFS data.

-In 2020, use and production of renewable diesel, sustainable aviation fuel (SAF), renewable heating oil, and other non-ethanol biofuels (excluding biodiesel) in the United States was relatively small but could increase, if announced and developing projects are completed.
+In 2021, use and production of renewable diesel, SAF, renewable heating oil, and other non-ethanol biofuels (excluding biodiesel) in the United States was relatively small but could increase, if announced and developing projects are completed.
 Much of the planned capacity could be used to produce renewable diesel or SAF.
-How much of that capacity is used to produce each will depend on market factors and how the biofuels policies evolve over the next few years.
+How much of that capacity is used to produce each type of biofuel will depend on market factors and how national and state biofuels policies evolve over the next few years.